 Wadsworth: I buttle, sir.

 Clue is based on the board game Cluedo (or… Clue, as it’s known in the States).
 For some reason the title was never changed for its UK release.
-Perhaps because the relatively subdued box office in the States induced Paramount not to bother.
+Perhaps because the relatively subdued box office at home induced Paramount not to bother.

 Wadsworth: You see?
 Like the Mounties, we always get out man.